Electrical and Computer Engineering Courses

 |ECE3031||Electrical and Computer Engineering Design||4 ch (3C 1T 1.5L)|

 The emphasis is on application of design methodologies to electrical and computer engineering design problems in some major areas of Electrical Engineering.
-Topics include: design specifications and requirements, simulation and construction, laboratory measurement techniques, design verification, the implementation cycle, environmental impact, project management, economic evaluation and safety assessment.
+Topics include: design specifications and requirements, simulation and construction, laboratory measurement techniques, design verification, the implementation cycle, environmental impact, project management, economic evaluation safety assessment and standards.
 One or more design projects form an integral part of the course.

 Co-requisite: ECE 3111.